5 Digital Footprint Facts That Could Impact Your Personal and Professional Life

 • Downloading and using shopping apps

-Active digital footprints are created when individuals deliberately share information about themselves online.
-This type of footprint can be managed by being mindful of the information shared online and adjusting privacy settings on social media platforms and websites.
+Active digital footprints are created through intentional online sharing and include the data created when individuals deliberately share information about themselves online.
+This type of footprint can be managed by being mindful of what information is shared online and by adjusting privacy settings on social media platforms and websites.

 Passive Digital Footprints

-On the other hand, a passive digital footprint refers to the information collected about individuals without their knowledge or consent.
+On the other hand, a passive digital footprint refers to information collected about individuals without their knowledge or consent, meaning it is generated without user awareness.
 This can include:

-• Websites use cookies and tracking scripts to collect browsing history and online behavior
+• Websites use cookies and tracking scripts to collect browsing history, online behavior, and ip addresses

 • Data collected by mobile apps without permission